Definition of Credit Risk

-- Credit Default Risk: Credit default risk includes those losses which are incurred by the lender when the borrower is incapacitated from returning such amount in entire or when the borrower has exceeded 90 days from the due date but hasn’t made any payment.
+- Credit Default Risk: Credit default risk includes losses incurred by the lender when the borrower is incapacitated from returning such amount in entire or when the borrower has exceeded 90 days from the due date but hasn’t made any payment.

-- Concentration Risk: Concentration risks are those risks that emerge as a result of substantial exposure to any individual or group because any unfavorable incident will have a probability to impose large losses.
-It is mainly concerned with any individual industry, company.
+- Concentration Risk: Concentration risks emerge from substantial exposure to any individual or group because any unfavorable incident will likely impose significant losses.
+It is mainly concerned with any individual industry or company.

 Causes of Credit Risk

 Credit risks are ingrained in the lending process.
 Along with the credit, the risk is accompanied.
-Such risks are more in the case of small borrowers having the most probability of default.
-The main cause of credit risk lies in the inappropriate assessment of such risk by the lender.
+Such risks are more in the case of small borrowers with the most default probability.
+The leading cause of credit risk lies in the lender’s inappropriate assessment of such risk.

-Most of the lenders prefer to give loans to specific borrowers only.
-This causes credit concentration including lending to a single borrower, a group of related borrowers, a specific industry, or sector.
+Most lenders prefer to give loans to specific borrowers only.
+This causes credit concentration, including lending to a single borrower, a group of related borrowers, a particular industry, or a sector.

 Credit Risk Mitigation

-Institution providing loan must consider the following points to mitigate credit risk, including:
+Institutions providing loans must consider the following points to mitigate credit risks, including:

-- Risk-Based Pricing: Pricing should be based on the amount of risk undertaken.
-Lenders can charge a high rate of interest from those who are more likely to default.
+Risk-Based Pricing: Pricing should be based on the amount of risk undertaken.
+Lenders can charge a high-interest rate to those more likely to default.
 Such practice can mitigate loss from default to a much extent.

 - Periodically reporting the financial status of the borrower.